-- Pulse checks on infants should be assessed at the brachial artery (inside of upper arm between the axilla and elbow), and on children > 1 year old at the carotid artery in the neck. - Once care of a patient < 30 days of age is transferred to a Paramedic, Firefighters may be directed to continue CPR at a 3:1 ratio for compressions: ventilations. - Once care of a pediatric patient < 8 years of age is transferred to a Paramedic and manual defibrillation is utilized the Paramedics may elect to change to Pediatric Pads.
+- Pulse checks on infants should be assessed at the brachial artery (inside of upper arm between the axilla and elbow), and on children > 1 year old at the carotid artery in the neck. - All patients <30 days of age will receive CPR at a 3:1 ratio for compressions:ventilations - Once care of a pediatric patient < 8 years of age is transferred to a Paramedic and manual defibrillation is utilized the Paramedics may elect to change to Pediatric Pads.